brimdata/zed/cmd/zar/README.md

 And now I can go back to my example from before and use "zar find" on the custom
 index:
 ```
-zar find -z -o - -x custom 10.164.94.120 | zq -t -
+zar find -z -x custom 10.164.94.120 | zq -t -
 ```
 Now we're talking!
-And if I take the results and do a little more math to aggregate the aggregations, I get this:
+And if youo take the results and do a little more math to aggregate the aggregations, like this:
 ```
-zar find -z -o - -x custom 10.164.94.120 | zq -f table "sum(count) as count by _path" -
+zar find -z -x custom 10.164.94.120 | zq -f table "sum(count) as count by _path" -
 ```
-And you get
+You'll get
 ```
 _PATH       COUNT
 dns         8